Skip to main content

 Nature at Home Certification Program

 Who is eligible?
-At this time, only residents in New Hanover County can apply.
-Any size yard, ranging from the porch to the backyard, is eligible.
-Site visits are scheduled from April 1 through October 31, so that observations can be made in the growing season when foliage is abundant for identification.
+At this time, only residents of New Hanover County can apply.
+Any size of yard is eligible, from porches to expansive backyards.
+Site visits are scheduled from April 15 to November 15 so observations can be made in the growing season when foliage is abundant for identification.
 The optimal time to plant is October through March.

-The $30 application fee must be received by the Extension office (located at 6206 Oleander Drive) before a site visit is scheduled.
-Participants can pay by check, cash, or card.
-Site visits are not scheduled between November 1st and March 31st, because many plants are dormant.
+The $30 application fee must be paid at the Extension office/NHC Arboretum (located at 6206 Oleander Drive) before a site visit is scheduled.
+Participants can pay by cash, card, or check (payable to New Hanover County).

 Read through the seven Nature at Home Practices here.